What will Rodgers' Celtic look like this season?

 "Everyone thinks that we might be bringing in a £15-20m player.
 The reality is that won't be the case.
 It's not what the club is based on.
 But that doesn't mean there's not talented players out there that we want," he told Sky Sports.

 Potential abounds in the club's four other new recruits.
-The 'buy young, develop, and sell on' model has served Celtic well in recent years and newly-arrived wingers Hyun-jun Yang and Marco Tilio are both 21, while Odin Thiago Holm is 20 and fellow midfielder Kwon Hyeok-kyu 22.
+The 'buy young, develop, and sell on' model has served Celtic well in recent years and newly arrived wingers Hyun-jun Yang and Marco Tilio are both 21, while Odin Thiago Holm is 20 and fellow midfielder Kwon Hyeok-kyu 22.

 The club's best bit of business this summer may well be extending the contract of talismanic striker Kyogo Furuhashi until 2027.
 Captain Callum McGregor and Daizen Maeda have also signed new deals, ensuring stability.

-Will midas touch revive flagging talents?
+Will Midas touch revive flagging talents?

-Rodgers couldn't boast as high a hit rate in the transfer market during his first Celtic spell as Postecoglou - but his coaching expertise shone through and he had the midas touch in improving players.
+Rodgers couldn't boast as high a hit rate in the transfer market during his first Celtic spell as Postecoglou - but his coaching expertise shone through and he had the Midas touch in improving players.

 When the Northern Irishman took over in 2016, the general consensus was that Scott Brown was winding down his glory-laden career.
 Club captain or not, his legs were going, his time had passed.